miguelmota/ethereum-development-with-go-book/en/README.md

 ## Etherscan

 Etherscan is a website for exploring and drilling down on data that lives on the blockchain.
-These type of website are known as "Block Explorers" because they allow you to explore the contents of a block, which is a fundamental component of the blockchain.
+These type of websites are known as *Block Explorers* because they allow you to explore the contents of block (which contain transaction), which are fundamental components of the blockchain.
 The block contains the data of all the transactions that have been mined within the allocated block time.
-The block explorer also allows you to view events that were emitted during the execution of the smart contract as well as things such as how much was paid for the gas and amount of ether was transacted, etc.
+The block explorer also allows you to view events that were emitted during the execution of the smart contract as well as things such as how much was paid for the gas and amount of ether was transacted, etc...

 ## go-ethereum

 In this book we'll be using the [go-ethereum](https://github.com/ethereum/go-ethereum), the official Ethereum implementation in Go, to interact with the blockchain.
-Go-ethereum, also known as `geth` for short, is the most popular Ethereum client and because it's in Go, it provides everything we'll ever need for reading and writing to the blockchain.
+Go-ethereum, also known as *geth* for short, is the most popular Ethereum client and because it's in Go, it provides everything we'll ever need for reading and writing to the blockchain when developing applications using Golang.

 ## Author

-This book is written and maintained by [Miguel Mota](https://github.com/miguelmota).
+This book was written by [Miguel Mota](https://github.com/miguelmota).